miragordin/pyret-listings-lang/README.md

 # pyret-listings-lang

 The [listings package](https://ctan.org/pkg/listings?lang=en) for LaTeX allows users to typeset programming code from a variety of languages.
 The file `pyret_lang.tex` defines the syntax coloring and style for code written in Pyret in accordance with the styles in the online Pyret editor.
 It loads the packages [`listings`](https://ctan.org/pkg/listings?lang=en) and [`xcolor`](https://ctan.org/pkg/xcolor), and defines Pyret as a `listings` language.
-The syntax to include Pyret code in a LaTeX file is consequently as follows:
+The syntax to include Pyret code in a LaTeX file is as follows:
 ```
 \documentclass{article}
 \include{pyret_lang} % might need to specify a file path here